bdamon/MuscleDTI_Toolbox/README.md

   4) Links to other resources in the toolbox and elsewhere online.

 ## Acknowledgements
 This work was supported by NIH grants NIH/NIAMS R01 AR050101 and NIH/NIAMS R01 AR073831.
-By using this software, users agree to acknowledge the active grant (NIH/NIAMS R01 AR073831) in presentations and publications and to adhere to NIH policies regarding open access.
+By using this software, users agree to acknowledge the active grant (NIH/NIAMS R01 AR073831) in presentations and publications; to adhere to NIH policies regarding open access; and to abide by the terms of the GNU General Public License.
 This work reflects the collective contributions of many individuals, including: Adam Anderson, Amanda Buck, Crystal Coolbaugh, Bruce Damon, Zhaohua Ding, Hannah Kilpatrick, Anneriet Heemskerk, Melissa Hooijmans, and Justin Montenegro.
 Details regarding authorship and specific contributions are noted in each function.

 ## MATLAB Requirements

-## Conventions Assumed Regarding Data Acquisition
+## Data Acquisition Conventions Assumed
-  1) Slices cover the entire muscle of interest and are numbered from distal to proximal;
+  1) Slices cover the entire muscle of interest and are numbered in ascending order from distal to proximal;
   2) The in-plane field of view is square; and
   3) The in-plane reconstructed matrix is square.